parthitiger/parthitiger/README.md

-- 👋 Hi, I’m @parthitiger
+- 👋 Hi, I’m @parthipan ganeshaperumal alies "parthitiger"
 - 👀 I’m interested in Develop mode in python
 - 🌱 I’m currently learning new tech of languages example : Golang and other area like MI,Data Science
 - 💞️ I’m looking to collaborate on new folks